epatrasc/trip-planner/README.md

 You can view places, leave or remove reviews.
 Some of the API are public and doesn't require authentication.

-In order the access to the private APIs you need to `/signup` with your email.
+In order the access to the private APIs you need to retrive a token by calling `/signup` with your email.
 Authentication is handled with JWT.